uviclibraries/html-css/act-3.md

 An introduction to CSS, adding color and a little bit of style to your web pages.
 If you and your group have any questions, or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

 1. If you haven’t already completed the previous exercise, please start [here](https://richmccue.github.io/html-css/act-1.html){:target="_blank"}, as this part builds on the topics from the previous section.
-2. So far, you should have **AT LEAST?
-AT MOST?** two html pages, some with text and one with text and images.
+2. So far, you should have at least two html pages, some with text and one with text and images.
 They all should have at least one link to another page.
 Even with all this lovely text your pages probably look quite plain.
 That’s where CSS (which stands for Cascading Style Sheets) comes into play.

     <img src="images/act-3/example.jpg" alt="recap of previous acts" style="width:720px;">